blog posts

 1. Dashboard or Home

-When you click on your Dashboard, it will show the Dashboard “Homepage”, which is your WordPress admin screen, as we discussed earlier in this article.
+When you click on your Dashboard, it will display the Dashboard’s “Homepage,” which is your WordPress admin screen, as discussed earlier in this article.

 2. Updates

-The “Updates” section will notify you if there are any updates available for your WordPress, such as installed themes or plugins.
+The “Updates” section will notify you if any updates are available for your WordPress, such as installed themes or plugins.
 It will update them from within the “Updates” section.
-You can also update the themes and plugins from their respective sections, but you have to do it from the “Updates” section to ensure that the WordPress version is also updated.
+You can also update the themes and plugins from their respective sections, but you have to do it from the “Updates” section to ensure that the WordPress version is updated.

 3. Posts

-This is where a WordPress user can view all of their posts, create new blog posts, edit old posts, delete posts, and manage categories and tags.
+This is where a WordPress user can view their posts, create new blog posts, edit old posts, delete posts, and manage categories and tags.

 4. Media

-Media Libraries allow you to upload new images, documents, and other types of files to your WordPress website.
-You can view, edit, and update the media library files that have been uploaded from within the “Media” section.
+Media Libraries allow you to upload new images, documents, and files to your WordPress website.
+You can view, edit, and update the media library files uploaded within the “Media” section.

 5. Pages